SamiChakroun/samichakroun.github.io/ReadMe.txt

-Responsive HTML5 website template for developers
+This website was built based on the responsive HTML5 website template for developers from Xiaoying Riley.

+Special thanks for this simple and neat template.

 Theme name:
 =======================================================================